Pegah-Ardehkhani/Shortest-Path-using-Reinforcement-Learning/README.md

 ## Algorithm Details

-- **Q-learning**: The agent learns a policy by interacting with the environment (graph), updating Q-values to choose the most rewarding path.
-- **SARSA**: Similar to Q-learning, but updates are based on the action actually taken (on-policy).
-- **SARSA(λ)**: An extension of SARSA with eligibility traces, allowing faster learning.

 - **Q-learning**
 Q-learning is an off-policy reinforcement learning algorithm where the agent learns the optimal action-value function without requiring the environment to follow the same policy.
 The agent updates the Q-values by using the Bellman equation: